tinalexander/tinalexander.github.io/notes/2024/11-november.md

 > The routine contract tracing investigation continues, and the risk assessment – that there is no concern or evidence that mpox clade I is currently spreading among individuals in San Mateo County or elsewhere in the United States – remains unchanged.

+## CDC spokesperson on characterizing clade I mpox from California

+- **Source:** emailed statement
+- **Attribution:** Centers for Disease Control and Prevention spokesperson
+- **Date:** received November 18, 2024

+> CDC should have viral sequencing completed soon– we are currently awaiting the specimen, which is being handled according to select agent regulations.

 ## CDC spokesperson on NORS data about Escherichia outbreaks

 - **Source:** email